Rights and Responsibilities

 You have the right to decline any financial aid that you are offered.
 You have a number of rights and responsibilities pertaining to borrowing student loans.
 Click here for a list of important rights and responsibilites of which you should be aware.

 The Perkins Loan is a federal loan program.
-This is a campus-based loan program, with Baylor acting as the lender using a limited pool of funds provided by the federal government.
-No new federal funding is available for the program currently.
+This is a campus-based loan, with Baylor acting as the lender using a limited pool of funds provided by the federal government.
+No new federal funding is available for the program.
 The amount available to award each year is dependent on the amount repaid by previous Baylor borrowers.
+The Perkins Loan Program will close effective September 30, 2017, as requested by the Federal Perkins Loan Program Extension Act of 2015.
+No additional loans will be available under the Perkins Loan Program after that date.
+Please note that receiving the Perkins loan for 2016-17 does not guarantee eligibility for 2017-18.
+If you receive a loan for 2017-18 and the first disbursement is made by September 30, 2017, you can still receive the spring disbursement of that loan.
+Eligibility for 2017-18 will be based on your eligibility and the availability of funds.
 Consideration is based on completion of the Free Application for Federal Student Aid.
-At Baylor, awards of up to $4000 are made to undergraduate students with exceptional financial need.
+At Baylor, awards of up to $5500 are made to undergraduate students with exceptional financial need.
 The Perkins Loan is a subsidized loan, with the interest being paid by the federal government during the in-school and 9-month grace periods.
 There are no origination or default fees, and the interest rate is 5%.
 There is a 10-year repayment period.
 The aggregate limit for undergraduate students is $27,500.

 The Nursing Loan is a federal loan program for students pursuing a degree in nursing.
 Consideration is based on completion of the Free Application for Federal Student Aid and admission to the Nursing School.
 It is a low-interest loan for undergraduate and graduate students with exceptional financial need.
 Loans of up to $4000 are made with government funds through Baylor's financial aid office, and Baylor acts as the lender.
 The interest rate is 5 percent.
 You are not responsible for paying the interest on the loan during in-school, grace, and deferment periods.
 The aggregate limit is $13,000.